Berkshire Hathaway HomeServices Fox & Roach, REALTORS® Harness Yext

 Michelle Todisco, Communications Specialist, explains, “People go to Google and search for ‘homes in [an area],’ and we need for that area’s office to pop up.
 We have run into trouble in the past when agents create Google My Business Pages that overpower the office pages.
 If you searched an area you might find one particular agent instead of the office page coming up!
 When you have 4,500 agents, most of them in competition, that becomes an issue.”

 And this is where the advantages Yext provides Berkshire Hathaway HomeServices Fox & Roach, REALTORS® become apparent.
-The Yext Knowledge Engine enables the real estate brokerage to update and maintain digital knowledge for every office across the web, all from one comprehensive dashboard.
+Yext enables the real estate brokerage to update and maintain brand information for every office across the web, all from one comprehensive dashboard.

-Rajeev Sajja, Vice President of Digital Operations, was with Storti when they first discovered the impact a digital knowledge management platform like Yext could have on the business.
+Rajeev Sajja, Vice President of Digital Operations, was with Storti when they first discovered the impact a Saas company like Yext could have on the business.
 “Steve and I were at a conference,” he recalls, “when it was obvious we needed a digital footprint, almost like putting the Yellow Pages online for our company.
 We needed something we could use to manage all our 65 offices.
 Someone in our industry suggested Yext to us, and we met with one of your folks right there at the conference.
 That is when the partnership began.”

-The Yext Knowledge Engine enables brands like Berkshire Hathaway HomeServices Fox & Roach, REALTORS® to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire Knowledge Network— over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
+Yext empowers brands like Berkshire Hathaway HomeServices Fox & Roach, REALTORS® to manage the public facts across their websites, mobile apps, internal systems, and the entire Knowledge Network— over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.

 “Rajeev and I initially talked to Yext because we had a lot of disorganized and inaccurate information out there, on a variety of different search sites.
 We wanted to be able to have some sort of centralized control,” elaborates Storti.
 “We are a product of many mergers and acquisitions, so there were many duplicate listings for our locations.
 Years ago, when printed Yellow Pages were the system of record, we discovered that agents would occasionally acquire an 800 number and place a Yellow Pages ad, acting as if they were the local office for our company.
 We had tried to eliminate duplications and clean that ‘stuff’ up ourselves.
 But when everything went online, a lot of that wrong information got transferred.
 The information was contradictory, which wasn’t good for our business.”

 “Out of our 65 offices, we physically move about 10-15% of those locations annually,” Storti explains.
-“We need to have a centralized platform for our digital footprint to be able cleanly to say, ‘OK we’ve made this change, and we know it has been changed everywhere.’
+“We need to have a single source of truth for our digital footprint and to be able to cleanly say, ‘OK we’ve made this change, we know it’s been brand verified by us and we know it’s been changed everywhere’.
 To me, that is the core value of Yext.”